 - You cannot have two call phone number buttons or two visit website buttons in your template

-For the “Call” button, you choose the text you want to display and add a phone number.
-When your customer selects this button, they'll be given the option to call that number directly.
+For the “Call” button, select the text you want to display and enter a phone number.
+When your customer selects this button, they'll be prompted to call that number directly.

 The "Visit Website" option works similarly, except that instead of making a call, it directs the person to a web page.
 If you look closely, the URL we added has a variable.
 Here, the first part of the URL must always be the same, but the second part can contain a variable.
-By adding a variable to the URL, you can send each person who receives this template to a different page.
+By adding a query parameter to the URL, you can route each recipient of this template to a different page.

 Template approval process